holaphil/amazing-maple-e08ae/src/pages/portfolio/project-3.md

 Core clients included...

-*   **Account Directors**: Collaborated with account directors to understand core business challenges and subsequently develop and expand best practices for communicating data narratives for clients around product metrics.
+*   **Account Directors**: Collaborated with account directors in search of best practices for communicating data narratives for clients.

 <!---->

-*   **Data Analysts**: Worked closely with cross-functional teams of business intelligence analysts and product leadership to develop new reporting on KPIs across RYOT's video content business lines.
+*   **Data Analysts**: Worked closely with cross-functional teams of business intelligence analysts and product leadership to develop new reporting strategies for gathering KPIs across RYOT's video content business lines.

 <!---->